Coping with Anxiety at Disney Parks

 Now that your travel agent has booked your fastpasses and dining reservations, try not to lock in anything else on your agenda.
 You don’t want to be stressing about not achieving what you planned.
 Be flexible.
 Enjoy the moment.
 Have a general list of what you would like to accomplish instead of a schedule.
 Just plan to be in the general area around your fastpass time so you aren’t running all over the park.
 You won’t be able to do it all and that’s okay.

 There will be crowds.
 There will be noise.
 When it gets overwhelming, find a quiet corner.
 There are tons of nooks and crannies.
 This is a great time to grab a snack and chill.
 Try Tom Sawyer island at Magic Kingdom, the picnic area at Japan in Epcot or one of the many corners in Morocco, Discovery Island Trails at Animal Kingdom, or the seating behind Starbucks on Sunset Boulevard in Hollywood Studios.
+North of the World has some great suggestions for quiet spots.

 Have someone in your group that knows exactly what you are going through and knows the signs when you are getting overwhelmed.
 For me, this is Jacob.
 Don’t be afraid to speak up.
 You are not ruining the fun by needing a moment.
 Have a key word or phrase so they will know it’s time to relax for a bit.
 Let that person lead the way and focus only on them.
 Sometimes even just a hug or holding hands will help.
 It’s just nice to know you don’t have to go through this alone.